NadiraAdiva257/tubesPAB/README.md

 # Rahui
-This is a mobile application for Japanese food reservation
+Rahui App is a Japanese food reservation application in Yogyakarta.
+Rahui App for allow customers to make reservations in advance, eliminating the need to queue at the restaurant.
+Users can also complete challenges provided by the app and earn rewards upon successfully completing the challenges.

 ## Fiture
 1. Splashscreen